-The first Ghostbusters had a brief shot of the skyscraper with the vortex cloud rotating about it, with passersby shown walking past (in front of the camera) oblivious to the scene.
+The original Ghostbusters had a brief shot of the skyscraper with the vortex cloud rotating about it, with passersby shown walking past (in front of the camera) oblivious to the scene.
 This was a Special Effects Failure.
 (Then again, given that both this film and the sequel take place in New York City, the "Watsonian" explanation would be that the residents are so self-absorbed and/or caught up in their own misery that they don't see that one of their buildings is now the portal to a hell dimension.)

-The famous part in Ghostbusters II when the Titanic pulls in and the ghostly passengers walk onto the dock.
+The famous part in Ghostbusters II when the RMS Titanic pulls in and the ghostly passengers walk onto the dock.
 One dockworker looks shocked at the happening, while another (Cheech Marin in a cameo) just shrugs and says "Well, better late than never."

 Although they're walking, talking, singing chipmunks, which is apparently highly unusual in this universe given Dave's initial reaction to them, the title characters in the Alvin and the Chipmunks feature films don't seem to garner any unusual attention from anybody.
 Even biologists aren't knocking down Dave's door to get a good look at them!

 Referenced in one of the newer movies, where one guy mentions that the success will never die down even after the chipmunks sabotaged the show because they're chipmunks that sing and dance.

 Kill Bill: The main character carries a katana at all times.
 Even on an airliner.
 No one seems to object to this.
 Although there seemed to be a sword hilt sticking up next to every single seat.
 People just like to keep their swords handy in this world, it seems.